mosabami/modernize-app-ai-ready/exercises/ex-3/11-ai-search-index.md

-# Configure Azure AI Search to extract data from the brochures and test the search index
+# Task 11 - Configure Azure AI Search to extract data from the brochures and test the search index

 ## Introduction